open-telemetry/opentelemetry-java-instrumentation/docs/ga-requirements.md

 * Auto-collected metrics
   * System / JVM metrics (https://github.com/open-telemetry/opentelemetry-specification/issues/651)
   * Request metrics (https://github.com/open-telemetry/opentelemetry-specification/issues/522, https://github.com/open-telemetry/opentelemetry-specification/pull/657)
+* Library (manual) instrumentations for libraries commonly used with Android
+  * OkHttp, gRPC
+* Document the basic configuration points
+  * How to write your own auto-instrumentation
+    * (much of this can be shared with contributor documentation below)
+  * How to build your own "custom distro"
 * Complete instrumentation documentation, with commitment to keeping this up-to-date going forward
   * Document all spans that it captures
     * Span names